blackfuel/asuswrt-merlin-tools/README.md

 git push -f origin master
 ```

-### Create local archive of github repo for source package distribution, like the OpenWRT does
+### Copy a github repo to a local file for distribution purposes, similar to how OpenWRT create local archive of remote repo
 ```
-# EXAMPLE: archive the original dnscrypt-proxy 1.9.5 for source package distribution
+# EXAMPLE: Copy the original dnscrypt-proxy 1.9.5 repo to a local file
 cd $HOME
 git clone https://github.com/dyne/dnscrypt-proxy
 cd dnscrypt-proxy